 This is the "Event Detail" view, showing all available information for this event.

 If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.

-Native American Women’s Equal Pay Day is the day that Native American women must work until before they earn the equivalent of what men were paid the previous year.
+Latina Women’s Equal Pay Day is the day that Latina women in the U.S. must work until before they earn the equivalent of what men were paid the previous year.

 Registration is not Required